 Expect fast speeds if you’ve got a 5G-phone tied to Verizon’s network, and you're around one of those Ultra Wideband towers.

-Our experience with the Galaxy S20 Ultra earlier this year is illustrative.
-Using the phone on Verizon’s network, we saw download speeds top 1.4 Gbps via mmWave; T-Mobile’s performance over 5G was barely faster than its LTE network.
+Our experience with the Galaxy S20 Ultra when that phone shipped a year ago is illustrative.
+Using the phone on Verizon’s network, we saw download speeds top 1.4 Gbps via mmWave; T-Mobile’s performance over 5G was barely faster than its LTE network at the time.
 And while Verizon’s 5G coverage was initially limited to just download speeds, fast uploads now occur over 5G as well.

-Vestberg says that Verizon's download speeds can reach 4Gbps while upload speeds peak at 200 Mbps.
+Verizon CEO Hans Vestberg says that his company's download speeds can reach 4Gbps while upload speeds peak at 200 Mbps.
 Of course, those speeds are achieved under what Verizon calls "ideal conditions."
 And they likely don't reflect what you'd experience in the newly launch nationwide coverage.
+In fact, in December, a report suggested in some cases that those non-mmWave speeds were worse than LTE in some parts of the country.

 Verizon 5G phones